LazDisco/Raven/README.md

 This allows you to effectivly use the base framework of Raven to write a bot on top of it.
 The framework still handles a number of features and overall basic functioanality.

-(a plugin tutorial will be made when the bot is considered finished, as long with a feature list)
+(a plugin tutorial will be made when the bot is considered finished, along with a feature list)

 ____
 ### A Few Notes